zed-alpha/shadow-gadgets/README.md

   </p>

-  The exact underlying cause is currently unknown, and any targets using `clipOutlineShadow` on API levels 24-28 that are children of parents that will have a non-identity matrix applied, by any means, should be thoroughly tested for this glitch.
+  The exact underlying cause is currently unknown, and any targets using `clipOutlineShadow` on API levels 24..28 that are children of parents that will have a non-identity matrix applied, by any means, should be tested for this glitch.
 If found, the [`View.forceShadowLayer`][forceShadowLayer] property can be used to mitigate, as explained on [its wiki page][forceShadowLayerWiki].

 ### Color compat